 The compliance of the equipment according to EU directives is confirmed by the CE mark.
-This Declaration of Conformity and, where applicable, other existing declarations of conformity as well as further information on regulations that restrict the usage of substances or affect the declaration of substances used in products can be found in the Unify Expert WIKI at http://wiki.unify.com under the section Declarations of Conformity.
+This Declaration of Conformity and, where applicable, other existing declarations of conformity as well as further information on regulations that restrict the usage of substances or affect the declaration of substances used in products can be found in the Unify Expert WIKI at http://wiki.unify.com under the section "Declarations of Conformity".

-1.5 License Information
+1.5 License information

-For more information about the EULA and Open Source licenses, see Licenses on page 24.
+For more information about the EULA and Open Source licenses, see Section 2.3.1.1, "Licences".